 Always look for ways to make things more efficient

-You’ll quickly learn that the surgical environment is very swift and efficient.
-Whether it’s helping verify consent forms in pre-op or changing dressings during pre-rounds, there are many simple tasks medical students can do to improve the efficiency of the team.
+Keep your eyes out for small tasks that residents are constantly doing for the team.
+Ask them to teach you how to do it, then start doing it!
+Whether it’s helping verify consent forms in pre-op or changing dressings during pre-rounds, there are soo many simple tasks medical students can do to improve the efficiency of the team.
 The faster tasks get completed, the sooner you can go home, or get to the OR!

 Good luck and have fun!!